roughnecks/ffetcher/README.md

 word1 = casino
 word2 = sponsor
 word3 = @someaccount

+[languages]
+lang1 = en
 ```

 Changes to `feeds.ini` take effect after restarting the bot.
 New feeds or MUCs added later are automatically seeded without flooding on their first run.
+Feeds removed from `feeds.ini` are cleaned up from the database on the next restart, so re-adding them later will correctly trigger a fresh seed.

 ---